pudly/schmopera-hugo/content/articles/in-review-falstaff-man-of-faults.md

 date = "2017-12-19T18:12:00-05:00"
 lastmod = "2017-12-19T21:11:00-05:00"
 publishDate = "2017-12-19T19:09:00-05:00"
 short_description = "Despite the sombre mis-en-scene for a comedy, the characters pull the production together with finesse and theatrical flair.
 The artistic decision to put the intermission in the middle of Act III makes for a long first half – and the energy in the room seemed to dwindle before they called the curtain for a much needed breather.
-This decision made more sense after the intermission - there is a surprise for the audience as far as staging goes, and it doesn't disappoint." slug = "in-review-falstaff-man-of-faults" title = "In review: Falstaff, man of faults"
+This decision made more sense after the intermission - there is a surprise for the audience as far as staging goes, and it doesn&#039;t disappoint." slug = "in-review-falstaff-man-of-faults" title = "In review: Falstaff, man of faults"
 +++